Does travel always mean sensory overload? Especially for autism travel?

 Ironically, it’s this variation in each group of people that makes you realize: people are essentially the same.
 Sure, every country has its own set of cultures, customs, and traditions.
 We are all different and yet, across the globe, all humans go through the same stages in life with their own needs and own wants.

-It’s this knowledge that helps us empathize with the people we meet and an understanding of what drives others’ behavior.
+It’s this knowledge that helps us empathize with the people we meet and an understanding of what drives others’ behaviour.

 You integrate new ideas into your life.